Start a conversation

 Santa Cruz Trek 4 or more days

-Glaciers clinging to jagged mountaintops, piercing turquoise lagoons, and grazing herds of alpacas amid river ravines are around every bend of the Santa Cruz Trek.
+Glaciers clinging to jagged mountaintops, piercing turquoise lagoons, and grazing herds of alpacas amid river are around every bend of the Santa Cruz Trek.
 These striking landscapes are no doubt why this trek is the most popular option in the Cordillera Blanca.
 Typically organized on a 4-day/3-night itinerary, the daily walking distances and uphill climbs paired with the high altitudes make the Santa Cruz Trek best suited for people in good physical condition.

 Laguna 69 Hike